 Basic Education Subjects 4 credits

-Foreign Language Subjects 20 credits

 Health and Physical Education Subjects 2 credits or more

-General Education Subjects 24 credits or more

-Specialized Subjects 70 credits or more

 (7-3) The Department of Business Economics (Faculty of Economics) requires 124 credits for graduation, divided into the following subject groups.
 However, students must obtain a total of 120 credits or more from the Foreign Language Subjects, the Health and Physical Education Subjects, the General Education Subjects, and the Specialized Subjects.